wpzinc/wp-to-buffer/readme.txt

 - WordPress to Google Business Profile
 - WordPress to Mastodon Profile

-To auto post to Instagram and/or Pinterest, [Upgrade to WordPress to Buffer Pro](https://www.wpzinc.com/plugins/wordpress-to-buffer-pro/)
+To auto publish to Instagram and/or Pinterest, [Upgrade to WordPress to Buffer Pro](https://www.wpzinc.com/plugins/wordpress-to-buffer-pro/)

 == Screenshots ==